gvwilson/sdxjs/CONTRIBUTING.md

 ## Format

-1. We use [EJS][ejs] to create our website, so please write in Markdown.
+1. We use [EJS][ejs] to create our website.
+    Please write in Markdown where you can, and use HTML tags for special cases.

 1. Each lesson is in a file `./slug/index.md`, where "slug" is a hyphenated short name for the topic (e.g., `writing-functions`).

-1.  `_config.yml` contains configuration information and metadata about lessons and external links.
+1.  `config.yml` contains configuration information and metadata about chapters and appendices.

-1. Use relative links `[like this](../slug/)` to refer from one lesson to another.

 1. Use level-2 headings for sub-topics, and phrase these as questions (e.g., "How do I check if a file exists?").
     Do not use headings below level 3.

-1. Put definitions of external links in the `links` table in `_config.yml` and refer to them using `[text to display][link-key]`.
+1. Put definitions of external links in `links.yml` and refer to them using `[text to display][link-key]`.
     Entries should be in alphabetical order by slug.

+1. Write cross-references like `<xref key="slug"></xref>` or `<xref key="slug">some text</xref>`
+    to refer from one chapter or appendix to another.
+    (We cannot use the empty tag `<xref key="slug"/>` because the parser doesn't like it.)
+    `static/site.js` converts this to a glossary reference in the online version and `bin/latex.js` converts it for the PDF version;
+    if no text is provided inside the tag, we fill it in with `Chapter N` or `Appendix X`.

 1. When defining a term, use `<g key="some_key">some text</g>`.
-    We do some post-processing in `static/site.js` to convert this to a glossary reference.
+    The key must exist in either `gloss.yml` (our local glossary), and again, `static/site.js` and `bin/latex.js` convert this to a glossary reference.

 1. Use `<cite>Key123,Key456</cite>` for bibliographic citations.
-    We do some post-processing in `static/site.js` to convert these to bibliographic citations.
-    The keys must match those in the `bib` section of `_config.yml`.
+    The keys must exist in `bib.yml`, and yes, `static/site.js` and `bin/latex.js` do the conversions.

 1. Use first person plural ("we" rather than "you"), Simplified English (i.e., American spelling),